thewchan/uxf/py/README.md

 `uxf.Field` values (which each has a field name and type).
 In all cases a type of `None` signifies that any type valid for the context may be used.

-For complex numbers you could create a _ttype_ such as: `= Complex Real real Imag real`.
+For complex numbers you could define a _ttype_ such as: `= Complex Real real Imag real`.
 Then you could include single complex values like `(Complex 1.5 7.2)`, or many of them such as `(Complex 1.5 7.2 8.3 -9.4 14.8 0.6)`.